Environmental Initiatives at Sunday River

 120 hornpout were introduced to #1 & #2 lagoons at Sunday River.
 This is an experiment that we will conduct over the next few years to determine whether there will be a reduction of sludge in our system.
 We have successfully gas cleaned twice since, with no adverse effects visible to the fish.
 This species of fish feeds on the worms found in the sludge, which releases the humus material back into the aeration layers to be broken up - reducing the sludge density.
 These fish are very strong-willed and will grow about 1"/month in this environment.

-Mountain Clean-up Day
+Mountain Cleanup Day

 There is a resort-wide cleanup day that happens twice a year, during which all employees are assigned areas outside in which to clean up litter.
 In addition, the resort bases part of its purchasing decisions on whether products are biodegradable and whether or not the product has been recycled in the past or can be recycled when it leaves the resort.

-The resort's primary goal was to decrease the volume and weight of the solid waste leaving the resort.
-Great strides were made in documenting and communicating processes, which influenced a cultural change within the company.
+The resort's primary goal is to decrease the volume and weight of the solid waste leaving the resort.
+Great strides have been made in documenting and communicating processes, which influence a cultural change within the company.
 Most employees are now aware of the benefits of recycling.
 In addition, employees take the initiative in finding environmentally friendly alternatives to land filling.
 Universal waste products recycled this season at the resort included 62 Ni-Cd batteries, 28 Pb batteries, and 216 fluorescent bulbs.
 Close to 25 tons of cardboard were recycled between January 1 and April 30.
 Over 62,000 plastic, glass, and aluminum bottles and cans have been collected and an additional 570 ink jet and laser cartridges were collected and donated to the local school district to be recycled in exchange for technology points.
 Additionally, the resort has trained its employees to recycle office paper, newspapers, magazines, and junk mail.
 Finally, there also are systems in place to recycle drywall, shingles, computer equipment, metal, and wood products.